Imatifdev/learn3/README.md

 ## Features 🌟

 - 🎮 **Gamified Quests with MicroLearning**: Earn rewards and level up in the leaderboard as you progress through the microlearning quests.
-- 🏅 **Questing**: Provide meaningful and engaging quests tailored for experienced Web3 users.
+- 🏅 **Questing**: Provide meaningful and engaging quests tailored for experienced Web3 users, as well as Web3 beginners.
-- 🎓 **Diverse Content**: Engage with a wide range of subjects and verified partner content.
+- 🎓 **Diverse Content**: Engage with a wide range of microlearning and quests from verified partners.
 - 🛠️ **Onboarding Tools**: Equip Web3 projects with tools to create engaging onboarding experiences for Web2 users.
 - 🌐 **Vetted Web3 Projects**: Secure and transparent learning ecosystem.
 - 📱 **Mobile-first**: Available on both Android and iOS.